The standing rigging on a sailboat is a system of stainless steel wires that holds the mast upright and supports the spars.

 - The running rigging consists of the halyards, sheets, and lines we use to hoist, lower, operate, and control the sails on a sailboat.

 Check out my guide on running rigging here!

 The difference between a fractional and a masthead rig

 A Bermuda rig is split into two groups.
 The Masthead rig and the Fractional rig.

 A Fractional rig has forestays running from the bow to 1/4 – 1/8 from the top of the mast, and the spreaders are swept backward.
-A boat with a fractional rig also has the mast farther forward than a masthead rig, a bigger mainsail, and a smaller headsail (jib).
+A boat with a fractional rig also has the mast farther forward than a masthead rig, a bigger mainsail, and a smaller headsail, usually a Jib.
 Very typical on more performance-oriented sailboats.

 Some people also fit an inner forestay, or a babystay, to allow flying a smaller staysail.

 Explaining the parts and hardware of the standing rigging